 Studying law is hard.
 And if you are a proud student of a law school we would like to congratulate you!
 You have chosen one of the most complicated and responsible professions out there.
 You are like a doctor – the future of other people depends on you.
-But, studying the law is not an easy game; you need to be prepared for the real life and real cases.
+But, studying the law is not an easy game; you need to be prepared for real life and real cases.

 It’s not enough reading them or review, you are intended to write different documents your specialty require.

 One of the major tasks you will need to complete during your study is case brief writing.
 In real life, case briefs are used to file an appeal or get prepared for the reading.
-This document plays an important role in the legal cases.
+This document plays an important role in legal cases.

-If you will catch up how to write a case brief, it won’t seem so hard for you in future.
+If you will catch up how to write a case brief, it won’t seem so hard for you in the future.
 So get prepared for the writing and read carefully the tips we have prepared for you.
 After our small article-training, you will be writing your case briefs like a Pro lawyer!

 What is the case brief?